Zettlr/zettlr-docs/docs/en/core/workspaces.md

 Zettlr will watch all files within your workspaces for changes.
 For instance, if you use a cloud service to backup your files, e.g., Google Drive, Dropbox, or a Nextcloud instance, it may be that your cloud application synchronizes changes to a file only after you have started Zettlr.
 Then, Zettlr will recognize this and reflect these changes appropriately within the application.

+!!! note

-> It is highly recommended to have at least one workspace open within the application.
+    It is highly recommended to have at least one workspace open within the application.
 It is possible to only open single files from your computer and work on them, but this is discouraged, as you will lose a lot of functionality that is tied to workspaces.

 ## Closing and Removing Workspaces